Public interest disclosure (whistleblowing) procedure

 2.3 Examples (not exhaustive) within the Higher Education context could include:

-2.4 Although individuals are not expected to prove the truth of any allegation, s/he will need to demonstrate that there is a sufficient reason for making initial enquiries.
+2.4 Although the person making the disclosure is not expected to prove the truth of any allegation, they will need to demonstrate that there is a sufficient basis for initial enquiries to be conducted.

-2.5 All ‘workers’ making a qualifying disclosure in line with the legislative requirements are protected under the PIDA from detriment, whilst ‘employees’ in addition, have the right not to be dismissed, if the reason is the protected disclosure.
-It is important to note the PIDA and its protections do not apply to students or lay members of the University bodies, however, the University will also afford equivalent ‘worker’ protections to such individuals making a qualifying disclosure to the University’s designated persons (ie an internal disclosure).
+c) The Public Interest Disclosure Act and its protections do not apply to students or lay members of the University bodies, however, the University will also afford protections equivalent to those of ‘workers’ to such individuals making a qualifying disclosure to the University’s designated persons (i.e. an internal disclosure).

 3. Confidentiality

 3.1 All disclosures under this procedure will be treated in a confidential and sensitive manner.
-If required, the identity of the person raising the matter will be kept confidential for as long as possible provided that this is compatible with an effective investigation and is reasonably practicable.
-The investigation process may at some stage have to reveal the source of the information and the individual making the disclosure may need to make a statement as part of the evidence required.
+The identity of the person making the disclosure will be kept confidential for as long as possible.
+However, during any investigation into the disclosure it may be necessary to reveal the source of the disclosure and accompanying information to enable a thorough investigation to take place.
+The individual making the disclosure may need to make a statement or be interviewed as part of the investigation.

 4. Anonymous Disclosures